charkeyser/Climatology-Coursework-undergrad-/README.md

 if applicable:
 "conda env create -f <environment-name>.yml && conda activate <env-name>"

-All Python should be runnable in Jupyter Notebook without setting up an environment
+All Python should be runnable in Jupyter Notebook without setting up an external environment

 # requirements-
 Environment: CONDA (Anaconda)